AJohnstone2007/referenceImplementation/README.md

 We continue to extend the code and the associated grammars and test corprora.
 For a current account of this work, please read the Technical Report _The GLL algorithm and its variants - a reference implementation_ which you will find in __referenceImplementationReport.pdf__

+You may also find the following pages useful.

+Our reference programming language grammars and test strings at https://github.com/AJohnstone2007/referenceCorpora

+Our production tool Ambiguity Retained Translation (ART) at https://github.com/AJohnstone2007/ART

+Our research papers at https://pure.royalholloway.ac.uk/en/persons/adrian-johnstone/publications

 Adrian Johnstone, October 2023